 2. Admit mistakes.
 Face it, we’re all human and we all make mistakes.
 A leader lives in a fishbowl, making it very hard to cover up those mistakes.
 Your team probably knows what you did, or will soon.
 Again, your credibility is damaged when you try to ignore or cover the error.

 3. Be yourself.
 Leaders stumble when they try to be something they are not.
 I found this out when as a new leader I tried to present myself as more experienced than I really was.
-My leadership team quickly corrected my misperception.
+My leadership team quickly corrected my error.
 It’s interesting that when you present yourself as something you aren’t, the team will reject what you are.
 When you present yourself as who you really are, you’re team will help you become what you want to be.